-Objective: Develop recently acquired Galbraith Agricultural Lands for diversified agricultural use.
+Develop recently acquired Galbraith Agricultural Lands for diversified agricultural use.
 (The sale of 1,207 acres of Galbraith Estate lands from Trust for Public Lands to ADC closed on December 10, 2012).

 - 1. Land clearing and preparation work of approximately 200 acres for small-sized farms (5 to 10-acre parcels). - 2.
 Improvement and maintenance of Bott Well pump and development of irrigation system for the farmers - 3.
-Investigate the possibility of drawing water from the Wahiawa Irrigation System, to irrigate upper parcels of the Galbraith Agricultural Lands. - 4.
-Negotiate long term licenses with farmers.
+Design, plan and perform environmental assessment for a 3 million gallon (MG) and 10 MG reservoir to provide irrigation water for Galbraith and adjacent Wahiawa lands.

-Goal 2: Develop facilities and provide support as necessary for successful diversified agriculture.
+Develop facilities and provide support as necessary for successful diversified agriculture.

-Objective: Refurbish and restore abandoned processing or warehouse facilities for use by diversified agriculture.
+Refurbish and restore abandoned processing or warehouse facilities for use by diversified agriculture.

-1. Negotiate the terms and conditions of a purchase agreement with Castle & Cooke (owners) for processing facility in Whitmore Village, TMK 7-1-002-009:0000 (24 acres).
+1. Perform a master plan for the ADC's recently acquired 24-acres processing facility in Whitmore Village, TMK 7-1-002-009:0000.

-Goal 3: Provide solutions to certain bottleneck issues facing the agriculture industry.
+Provide solutions to certain bottleneck issues facing the agriculture industry.

-Objective: Development and implementation of cost-effective pollution prevention technology for Hawaii's livestock and other small family farm operations.
+Development and implementation of cost-effective pollution prevention technology for Hawaii's livestock and other small family farm operations.